MassDotMoney/nested-ledger-plugin/README.md

 `ledger='cat <path>/plugin_dev/nested-ledger-plugin/tests/apdu/"$1" | sudo -E python3 -m ledgerblue.runScript --targetId 0x310004 --apdu'`

+Once installed you should be able to open the ethereum app and land on the "Application is ready" screen.

 Run `ledger transferFrom` to send the data to the ledger.

-(Remember to have the plugin open on the "Application is ready" screen).
+Remember to open the plugin app on the ledger beforehand.

-*Note: Recently deployed contracts might not yet have been merged in the Ledger database which may result in a failure to fetch the token information."
+*Note: Recently deployed contracts abi's might not yet have been merged in the Ledger database which may result in a failure to fetch token information."*

-Remove the `DEBUG=1` flags if you do not wish to compile in debug mode`
+Remove the `DEBUG=1` flags if you do not wish to compile in debug mode.

 # Plugin modifications:

+## Basic modification:

 The plugin has 3 basic components for modifications:
 1. String macros and functions.